How to get the best video quality

 Note: Streaming in a higher video quality uses more data and may use more energy.
 See How to control how much data Netflix uses.

 Watching on a computer or mobile device?
 You may need to check a few more things.
-See the article for your device for more information: Windows, Mac, Android phone/tablet, iPhone/iPad.
+See the article that applies to your device for more information: Windows, Mac, Android phone/tablet, iPhone/iPad.

 Related Articles